The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 #1 CARCHEX: Best For Used Cars

-CARCHEX has been in business for more than 21 years and is known for its strong industry reputation.
-The Better Business Bureau (BBB) rates CARCHEX at A+, and the extended warranty provider partners with experts such as Edmunds.com and Kelley Blue Book.
+CARCHEX has been in business since 1999 and is known for its strong industry reputation.
+The Better Business Bureau (BBB) gives CARCHEX an A+ rating, and the extended warranty provider partners with experts such as Edmunds.com and Kelley Blue Book.
 With coverage for vehicles with up to 250,000 miles, CARCHEX is one of the best choices among used car warranty companies.

 |CARCHEX Warranty Pros||CARCHEX Warranty Cons|